Help! My Dog is Eating Grass!

 Allowing your dog to eat grass is allowing him to balance his digestive system.

-Resilient pets lift weight from your shoulders
+Resilient pets lift the weight from your shoulders

 When your pet eats grass to regulate their stomach inflammation, you feel confident they will heal.